Th-nguyen-Dev/Resume-Resources/README.md

 - Applied realistic lighting, volumetric fogs, and wind simulation to enhance immersion for the playable scene.

-## Disease and Control Simulation on a Fixed Population
+## Disease And Control Simulation On A Fixed Population

 - Created a 2D Simulation of a dynamically behaved population undergoing a pandemic with a heavy use of inheritance and polymorphism with C++.

 - Added real-time visualization with QT Creator graphical libraries.

-## Visualization of Dijkstra’s Algorithm on Customizable Maps with GUI and Storage Implementation
+## Visualization Of Dijkstra’s Algorithm On Customizable Maps With Gui And Storage Implementation

 - Designed and coded a real-time visualization of Dijkstra’s path-finding algorithm on a user-made nodes map.